info201-grading-2022-wi/final-project-starter/README.md

 * You will use this repository for developing your Final Project.
 At first, some parts of this initial project set-up will likely be confusing.
 Please don't worry.
 During weeks 5-8, you will learning everything you need to know during lectures and labs.
+* You will add to this basic directory structure over the course of your project.
 * Your first project deliverable, **P01: Project Proposal**, should be written in Markdown and stored in the file: `./docs/p01-proposal.md`
 * If you need to, you may add additional directories, README.md files, and other files.
+*